ridr-se/ridr-se.github.io/_pages/people.md

 <img style="float: left;" src="/images/listozec.jpg" />
 **Edvin Listo Zec, MSc**

-Defended his PhD in computer science at Chalmers University of Technology in 2018.
+Defended his MSc in engineering mathematics at Chalmers University of Technology in 2017.
 Researcher and PhD candidate at RISE Research Institutes of Sweden.
 Also afiliated with Royal Institute of Technology.